IainCampbellUNB/CS2043_TeamProject/README.md

 # CS2043_TeamProject

+### Description
 This is a On-Call Tracker software system built for CS2043 Software Engineering project at the University of New Brunswick.

-Assumptions:
--Use xls version of excel.
-Newer excel formats will not read input properly.
--A person must have the right dependencie files (jars).

-Instructions:
-tbd.

-Authors:
+### System Considerations:
+*For input and outputs excel, older excel formats must be used (i.e. xls).
+The system won't accept newer versions of excel (i.e. xlsx)
+*A user of the system must have the right dependencies files *Input files must be entered in the right order *Selected dates must already exist in the input excel files

+### Dependencies files

+### Instructions

+###Author
 Craig Beaman
 ,Iain Campbell
 ,Gabbie Dupuis
-,Catherine Higgins
+,Catherine Higgins @chninja